 11. Baharat Spice Mix

 Baharat is a popular spice blend used in Turkish and Middle Eastern cuisines.
-It is a flavorful mix of aromatic spices such as cinnamon, cloves, cumin, coriander, nutmeg, and black pepper, among others.
+It is a flavorful blend of aromatic spices, including cinnamon, cloves, cumin, coriander, nutmeg, and black pepper.

-The exact composition of Baharat may vary slightly depending on the region or personal preference.
+The exact composition of Baharat may vary slightly by region or personal preference.
 This versatile spice blend adds warmth, depth, and a balanced complexity to a wide range of dishes, including meat, poultry, stews, rice, and vegetable preparations.

 It is often used as a dry rub or incorporated into marinades, sauces, and soups, lending a distinctive and aromatic flavor profile to the cuisine.

-I brang it home as shown in the bags.
-The one pictured I purchased in Izmir, but the ones I got in Istanbul looked much the time.
+I brought it home as shown in the bags.
+The one pictured I purchased in Izmir, but the ones I got in Istanbul looked much better.
 My kids loved this on chicken – so tasty.

 12. Cloves (Karanfil)